anthonyhi11/whibut-client/README.md

 a rating so that when you are pressed with the horrible question: "what's the best place to take my mother-in-law this weekend", you can answer confidently and even give tips on what to order.

 Don't fear the office happy hour.
 You'll feel like a cultural polymath.

+## How to Use

+Create an account or sign in with the demo credentials provided in the log-in modal.
+Click the add button and select the activity you want to add.
+Fill out the form and VOILA.
+Check it out via the activity dashboard buttons!

+<iframe src="https://giphy.com/embed/XZh8bjiM0hBV7Car7F" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

+## Tech used
+The client was developed with React, HTML, CSS
+API was developed with Node.js using the Express framework as well as PostgreSQL for the database.